-- names and contact details of persons with whom the child normally lives - names and contact details of all persons with parental responsibility (if different from above) - emergency contact details (if different from above) - details of any persons authorised to collect the child from school (if different from above) - any relevant court orders in place including those which affect any person's access to the child (e.g. Children and Families Court Order, Injunctions etc.) - if the child is or has been subject to a Child Protection Plan - name and contact detail of G.P. - any other factors which may impact on the safety and welfare of the child
+- names and contact details of all persons with parental responsibility (if different from above) - emergency contact details (if different from above) - details of any persons authorised to collect the child from school (if different from above) - any relevant court orders in place including those which affect any person's access to the child (e.g. Children and Families Court Order, Injunctions etc.) - if the child is or has been subject to a Child Protection Plan - name and contact detail of G.P. - any other factors which may impact on the safety and welfare of the child

 The school will collate, store and agree access to this information, ensuring all information held electronically is stored securely with due regard to meeting data protection and safeguarding requirements.
-Birkby Infant & Nursery school stores all this data on a system called CPOMS.
+Birkby Infant & Nursery stores all this data on a system called CPOMs.